ES-Fuzz: Adaptive Modeling of MMIO Data Chunks for Firmware Fuzzing: Evaluation

-We classify the firmware where \nameS did not improve Fuzzware's coverage into two cases.
-The six firmware at the bottom of Table~\ref{tab:24hrcovs} are the ones \nameS did not provide Fuzzware with any MMIO models.
-In such a case, \nameS and vanilla Fuzzware fuzzed firmware in the same way, so comparing their code coverage is not meaningful.
-Robot and Thermostat fell into this case as \name's DSE stalled upon some of their conditional instructions.
-Reflow Oven fell into this case as its MMIO-retrieved temperature reading bits were not among the taint sources of \name's taint analysis.
-The firmware converted each bit upon retrieval to a constant 0/1 using a branch instruction.
-Our taint analysis ignored this instruction and thus lost track of the bit.
+We classify the firmware samples where \nameS did not improve Fuzzware's coverage into two cases.
+The eight samples at the bottom of Table~\ref{tab:24hrcovs} are those where \nameS generated no MMIO models.
+In such cases, \nameS and vanilla Fuzzware tested firmware the same way, making coverage comparisons uninformative.
+In Sec.~\ref{sec:datachunks} we explained the cases of 3D Printer, Reflow Oven, Robot, and Thermostat.
+Soldering Iron receives data chunks from peripherals via DMA rather than via MMIO.

-The seven firmware in the middle of Table~\ref{tab:24hrcovs} are the ones Fuzzware did not cover noticeably more code with \name's MMIO models.
-Fuzzware could always fall back on its native MMIO models during the trials using the dummy models introduced in Sec.~\ref{sec:format}.
-So, \nameS still covered roughly as much code in these firmware as vanilla Fuzzware (${\le}3.5\%$ drop in the ``total'' in Table~\ref{tab:24hrcovs}).
-We found that \name's models for 6LoWPAN Sender/Receiver, Heat Press, and PLC are false positives (see Sec.~\ref{sec:datachunks}) but hardly hurt Fuzzware's coverage.
-In contrast, \name's models for CNC, XML Parser, and Zephyr SocketCAN hurt Fuzzware's coverage a bit but describe the firmware's data chunks more accurately than Fuzzware's models.
+The five samples in the middle of Table~\ref{tab:24hrcovs} are those for which \name's MMIO models did not improve Fuzzware's coverage by a noticeable amount.
+In these cases, Fuzzware could fall back on its native models via the dummy models in Sec.~\ref{sec:format}.
+So, \nameS still achieved coverage comparable to vanilla Fuzzware (${\le}3.5\%$ drop in the \textbf{total} fields).
+We found that \name's models for these samples did capture the MMIO data chunks listed in Table~\ref{tab:24hrdata}.
+However, deploying these models may have constrained firmware executions too early in the fuzzing process, thereby limiting AFL's input mutations.